 Frania has experience managing most aspects of a publishing business, predominantly editorial but also marketing, production and subs management as well as experience in advertising and journalism.
 She has been involved in mergers and acquisitions activity and integration.
 She also worked on short secondments in Australia and the US.

 Frania is author of 'The Business of Digital Publishing' (Routledge), a textbook for students.
-She has articles in learned journals, as well as a chapter on the Editor in 'A Companion to Creative Writing' published by Wiley Blackwell.
+She has articles in learned journals such as Logos, as well as a chapters in books with OUP and Wiley Blackwell focusing on editorial and publishing structures.

 View the MA Publishing course page